wuwangdong/learngit/readme.txt

-it is a distributed version control system.
+git is a distributed version control system.
-Git is free software under GPL
+Git is free software under GPL test1